Mohammadkhamaisy/numpeopledetection/README.md

 # numpeopledetection
-find the number of people in the video
+find the number of people in the video using open cv and python